-The Quality Dividend Strategy and the Growth at a Reasonable Price Strategy each invest significantly in common stocks issued by financial companies.
+The Trust is concentrated in the common stocks and ADRs of common stocks issued by financial companies.
 Companies in the financial services industry include, but are not limited to, companies involved in activities such as banking, mortgage finance, consumer finance, specialized finance, industrial finance and leasing, investment banking and brokerage, asset management and custody, corporate lending, insurance, and financial investment.
 In general, financial services issuers are substantially affected by changes in economic and market conditions, including: the liquidity and volatility levels in global financial markets; interest rates, as well as currency and commodities prices; investor sentiment; the rate of corporate and consumer defaults; inflation and unemployment; the availability and cost of capital and credit; exposure to various geographic markets or to commercial and residential real estate; international sanctions; competition from new entrants in their fields of business; extensive government regulation; and the overall health of the U.S. and international economies.
 Due to the wide variety of companies in the financial services industry, they may behave and react in different ways in response to changes in economic and market conditions.